 Before it was a park the block was filled with bars and shops that were illegally demolished by Chuwit Kamolvisit, which earned him a month in prison.

 Address: Phayathai Road, Bangkok.

-[The Unicorn viewed from Phayathai Airport Rail Link.]
+[Unicorn Phayathai viewed from next to Phayathai Airport Rail Link.]

 Address: Corner Silom and Convent Road, Bangkok.